kopsha/python-1o1/docs/sets.rst

 Remove
 ######

-To remove an element from this sset, use the **remove** method.
+To remove an element from this set, use the **remove** method.
 Beware, if you attempt to remove an element that is not in the set you will get an error.
 To test this method, let's remove the number **42**.